carpentries-incubator/pangenomics/_episodes/04-pangolin.md

-Step by step pangenome analysis with PPanGGOLiN
+## Step by step pangenome analysis with PPanGGOLiN
 ===============================================

-Before start using PPanGGOLiN, activate the Pangenomics environment
+Before start using PPanGGOLiN, activate the Pangenomics environment.

 ~~~
 conda activate Pangenomics